-I In accordance with MSC Technical Advisory Board Directive (TAB D) 021 MSC product eligibility date may be up to a maximum 6 months prior to the publication of the Public Comment Draft Report.
-Given the Public Comment Draft Report was published on 13th August and the fishery is based on the calendar year and opened on 1st January the eligibility date for product from the fishery is February 14th 2009.
+In accordance with MSC Technical Advisory Board Directive (TAB D) 021 MSC product eligibility date may be up to a maximum 6 months prior to the publication of the Public Comment Draft Report.
+Given the fishery is based on the calendar year and opened on 1st January 2009 the target eligibility date for product from the fishery (as and when certified) is February 14th 2009.